UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Other_Software.md

 gerun namd2 apoa1.namd
 ```

+### Nextflow

+We do not currently have central installs of Nextflow, but a group of UCL researchers have
+contributed a config file and instructions for Myriad at the [nf-core/configs repository](https://github.com/nf-core/configs/blob/master/docs/ucl_myriad.md)

+Nextflow containers can be run using [Singularity](../Singularity.md).

 ### NONMEM

 NONMEM® is a nonlinear mixed effects modelling tool used in population pharmacokinetic / pharmacodynamic analysis.